 In an extra large bowl, beat egg yolks and sugar together until light and fluffy.

 Add melted butter and vanilla and continue beating.

 Beat in the sifted flour until well blended.

 Slowly add milk, beating on low speed.
 Batter will be very thin and watery.

 In a separate bowl, beat the egg whites until stiff peaks form.

-Add beaten egg whites to the batter and slowly beat on low just until incorporated.
+Carefully fold beaten egg whites into the batter just until incorporated.

 Pour into prepared pyrex baking dish and bake 40-45 minutes.
 Do not open the oven door while baking!